 The Egg Came First

-Nearly 30 years ago, middle school student and eventual Techshot co-founder John Vellinger entered a science fair competition sponsored by the National Science Teachers association and NASA.
+Nearly 35 years ago, middle school student and eventual Techshot co-founder, President and CEO John C. Vellinger entered a science fair competition sponsored by the National Science Teachers association and NASA.
 His concept of a space-based incubator capable of caring for growing chicken embryos was well received not only by the fair’s judges, but also by the university and space agency scientists who had taken notice of his entry.

 For several years Vellinger continued to improve his concept.
 In 1985, while a freshman at Purdue University, he was notified by officials with NASA’s Shuttle Student Involvement Program that a corporate sponsor had taken an interest in his project.
 Kentucky Fried Chicken (KFC) had agreed to help him realize his dream of building a flight-qualified incubator and it would be launched aboard space shuttle Challenger on mission STS-51L.